Skip to main content

 To have the best chance of success with just-in-time, it’s critical that companies find suppliers that are either located close by or can supply materials quickly and with little advanced notice.
 It’s also important that these suppliers waive any minimum order requirements that could hurt smaller businesses, which typically purchase smaller quantities of materials.

-JIT implementation requirements
+JIT implementation tips

 Just-in-time manufacturing leans heavily on supplier relationships, communication, standardization, and continuous improvement.
 That is why some businesses, especially smaller ones, often struggle with implementing the system.

-1. Strong supplier relationships
+1. Create strong supplier relationships

 For one, larger companies have an advantage over SMEs due to their sheer size – as they make up a large portion of a supplier’s business, they easily achieve priority status.
 And when issues occur in the supply chain, smaller clients are neglected in favor of the larger ones.
 With just-in-time manufacturing, however, this kind of a disruption could derail the whole operation as the business is depending on their suppliers and not keeping any safety stock.
 That is why strong supplier relationships are key to just-in-time manufacturing.
 Another way to mitigate this problem would be to select suppliers that are physically close to your facility.

-2. Effective internal communication
+2. Ensure effective internal communication

 Internal communication could prove to be an issue as well.
 When information pertaining to the operation is siloed, i.e. every department has separate data systems, communication suffers.
 That in turn slows down the whole operation, causes data inaccuracies, and could have a significant effect on the bottom line of the company.
 For just-in-time manufacturing to work, a customer order should reach the planning department just as the sales representative enters it into their system.
 And that requires a centralized data system such as an ERP/MRP system.

-3. Standardized processes
+3. Standardize processes

 Having standard procedures in place for every operation ensures that the outcomes are reliably predictable.
 That includes how long the procedure should take and what quality items it should produce.
 When a deviation from the norm is detected, measures can be taken to identify the cause of the inconsistency.